Here is your West Yorkshire traffic update - including incidents, road closures and roadworks

 Incidents

-M62 - Queueing traffic and delays on M62 Westbound at J29 M1 J42 (Lofthouse).
-Congestion to J30 (Rothwell).
+M62 - Long delays and queueing traffic for twelve miles on M62 Westbound at J29 M1 J42 (Lofthouse).
+Congestion to After J32 (Pontefract).
 In the construction area.
-Travel time is around 20 minutes.
+Travel time is around 30 minute.

-M62 - Slow traffic on M62 Eastbound at J26 M606 J1 (Chain Bar).
+M62 - Long delays and queueing traffic for nine miles on M62 Eastbound at J26 M606 J1 (Chain Bar).
+Congestion to J24 (Ainley Top).
 In the construction area.
-Travel time is around 20 minutes.
+Travel time is around 30 minute.

+A1(M) - All lanes stopped and stationary traffic due to crash, a tanker involved on A1(M) Southbound from J42 A63 (Selby Fork) to J41 M62 J32A.

 Road closures